 Is there a gender difference among adult learners in motivation for studying IT and computing?

 Women in our study were more likely to be career changers – moving into IT for the first time, whereas men were more likely to be seeking career development.
 Although ‘entering IT for the first time’ was the most commonly cited motivation for both men and women students, this was more likely to be a motivation for women (52%) than men (43%).
 Men were more likely to be already working in an IT role than women (28% compared to 19%).
 This was corroborated by the fact that a greater proportion of the women had previous degrees, and of those with previous degrees more of these were STEM subjects.
-This aligns with previous research about women’s career trajectories, with women more likely to have non-linear ‘frayed’ or broken careers, which might include periods out of employment doing family care, and returning to sectors other than their original degree subject (Herman et al, 2011; Sabelis & Schilling, 2013).
+This aligns with previous research about women’s career trajectories, with women more likely to have non-linear ‘frayed’ or broken careers, which might include periods out of employment doing family care, and returning to sectors other than their original degree subject (Herman et al., 2011; Sabelis & Schilling, 2013).

 Women already working in the technology sector but in a non-IT role were more likely to be studying the joint honours computing and IT with another subject.